bitovi/academy/src/typescript/07-functions/functions.md

 Line 10 will error with: `Property 'name' is missing in type '{ street: string; }' but required in type '{ name: string; }'.`

-## Exercise: dnaCost
+## Exercise: DNA Cost

 ### The Problem

-The following function in `3-functions-dnaCost.ts` calculates the cost of synthesizing a DNA sequence to make a dinosaur.
+The following function in `dnaCost.ts` calculates the cost of synthesizing a DNA sequence to make a dinosaur.
 It calculates the cost by adding a `baseCost` plus the length of the DNA sequence:

-@sourceref ./5-exercise-start.ts
+@sourceref ../../../exercises/typescript/07-functions/01-problem/src/dnaCost.ts
 @codepen

 Now scientists want to mix the DNA of multiple dinosaurs.
-Open the `3-functions-dnaCost.ts` file and modify this function to:
+Open the `dnaCost.ts` file and modify this function to:
 1. take an unknown amount of sequences;
-2. return the sum of baseCost and the length of each sequence.
+2. return the sum of `baseCost` and the length of each sequence.

 ```ts
 let raptorDNA = 'CGGCA';